-In order to be formally accepted into the junior year and begin nursing clinical courses, the student must have earned the following:
+In order to be formally accepted into the sophomore year and begin nursing clinical courses, the student must have earned the following:

-- at least 60 required La Salle University credits in the core and pre-requisite courses in the liberal arts and sciences;
+- At least 34 required La Salle University credits in the liberal arts and sciences (full-time day program); 58 credits in the liberal arts and sciences (part-time ACHIEVE program)

-- a grade of “C” or higher in Developmental Psychology, Nutrition, and Statistics;
+- A grade of “C” or higher in Developmental Psychology

 - A Science GPA of 3.0, with completion of Chemistry (4cr), Microbiology (4cr), Anatomy & Physiology I (4cr), and Anatomy & Physiology II (4 cr); no individual science course grade may be lower than a “C”; students may only repeat one science one time in order to achieve the required 3.0 GPA or required minimum course grade.